-We also have a number of adventure play areas, bushcraft experiences, Go Ape high ropes and nets courses, and outdoor live music events with top name headline acts for those wanting to experience the woodland in a different way.
+We also have a number of adventure play areas, bushcraft experiences, Go Ape high ropes and nets courses.

 There is level access from the main entrance to:Sherwood Pines CyclesVisitor CentreUnisex Accessible ToiletsMale ToiletsFemale ToiletsSherwood Pines CafeClassroomGo ApePlay Areas and EquipmentCycle trailsCycling Skills Loop and Bike Park